RE:CONNECT – did it work?

 RE:CONNECT aimed to reduce emissions in three types of buildings: homes, community and public sector buildings, and businesses and commercial buildings.

-With the programme now complete, the Greater London Authority commissioned CSE to use the reported carbon saving data from each Zone to analyse the project's success.
-The primary aim of this analysis was to report the outcomes of the programme and draw out findings and learning to take forward in designing future carbon saving programmes that will keep London on track to meet its 2025 carbon reduction target.
+The Greater London Authority commissioned CSE to use the reported carbon-saving data from each Zone to analyse the project’s success.
+The primary aim of this analysis was to report the outcomes of the programme and draw out findings and learning to take forward in designing future carbon-saving programmes.

-Our report concentrates on the carbon saving aspects of the programme.
-It presents findings from analysis of the data collected during the programme and from interviews conducted with a selection of RE:CONNECT stakeholders.
+Our report concentrated on the carbon-saving aspects of the programme.
+It presented findings from analysis of the data collected during the programme and from interviews conducted with a selection of RE:CONNECT stakeholders.

 What was achieved?

 - Two Zones managed to hit the 20% reduction target, with another Zone coming very close (19.5%).